Ryan Corr: Career

 He began making appearances in film and television from the age of five, but started his acting career in earnest at age thirteen with the film Opraholic.
 His first television performance was on The Sleepover Club with a supporting role as Matthew McDougal.
 Following this, he landed a lead role as Sheng Zamett on Silversun (2004).

 Soon after, Corr had guest appearances on shows such as Scooter: Secret Agent, Blue Heelers, and Neighbours.
 As a voice actor, he voiced a sheep in Charlotte's Web.
 In 2006, the second series of Blue Water High aired on Australian TV in which Corr starred as young surfer Eric, one of the six chosen teens to attend Solar Blue.
-In 2010, Corr appeared in the final few episodes of Underbelly: The Golden Mile as Michael Kanaan and was a regular character on the popular Australian television show Packed to the Rafters, playing Dave Rafter's nephew Coby Jennings.
+In 2010, Corr appeared in the final few episodes of Underbelly: The Golden Mile as Michael Kanaan.

+From 2009 until 2013, Corr was a regular character on the Australian television show Packed to the Rafters, playing Dave Rafter's nephew Coby Jennings.
+He quit the show in order to pursue acting work in the United States.
+He also appeared in the romantic comedy Not Suitable for Children alongside Ryan Kwanten.
 In 2013, he appeared in the teen thriller film 6 Plots, and starred alongside John Jarratt in Wolf Creek 2, the 2013 sequel to the horror film Wolf Creek.

 In 2015, Corr starred in Neil Armfield's romantic-drama film Holding the Man, adapted from Timothy Conigrave's 1995 memoir of the same name.
 He portrayed Conigrave opposite Craig Stott who portrayed Conigrave's partner, John Caleo.

 In 2016, he starred in the television series Wanted.

 Corr appeared as Joseph in Helen Edmundson's 2018 film Mary Magdalene.

 In 2022, he had a recurring role in HBO's House of the Dragon as Ser Harwin Strong.

 In 2024, Corr was named for feature film Kangaroo.
 On 25 August 2025, Corr was named as lead for the film Her Aussie Romance.
+On 13 January 2026, Corr was announced as part of the cast for season two of High Country.